lpabon/katacoda-openstorage-sdk/tutorial-python/step3.md

 `python app.py`{{execute}}

-Notice that a new volume is not created when we run the application again.
+Notice that a new volume is not created when you run the application again.
 That is due to the the call being idempotent.
 Unlike the creation call, calling snapshots again will create a new snapshot.
 Let's try that: